-Kalamazoo shooting victim leaves physical therapy
+Kalamazoo shooting victim leaves rehab

 Abigail Kopf, the 14-year-old victim of a mass shooting in Kalamazoo on Feb.
 20, has left physical therapy two months after she was shot in the head, the Kopf family announced via social media on Wednesday.